Gunman kills himself during standoff where Andover home burned to the ground

-A man fatally shot himself late Wednesday morning on property in Andover where a home caught fire hours earlier and burned to the ground, authorities said.
+A man in a standoff with law enforcement fatally shot himself Wednesday on an Andover property where a home burned to the ground, authorities said.

-The fire was detected by a passerby around 6:30 a.m., and a SWAT team joined fire personnel at the scene, where a standoff with the man in a trailer ensued as the house was left to burn, said Sheriff’s Office Lt.
+The house fire was detected by a passerby about 6:30 a.m., and a SWAT team joined fire personnel in responding to the scene, said Sheriff’s Lt.
 Andy Knotz.

-The man fired one shot and killed himself about 10 a.m., Knotz said.
-The gunman’s identity has yet to be disclosed, and no motive was immediately addressed.
+Deputies arrived to find the gunman in a horse trailer with sleeping quarters along side a pole building at the back of the property and threatening deputies, according to the lieutenant.

 Fire personnel from several departments “were pulled back for safety” as authorities attempted to make contact with the suspect, Knotz said.

-“The home has now burned down to the foundation,” Knotz said just moments before the man killed himself.
+“The home has now burned down to the foundation,” Knotz said during the incidents waning moments.

-There was no immediate word on whether anyone was inside when the home caught fire.
+Around 10 a.m., after authorities failed to make contact with the man, he fired one shot and killed himself, Knotz said.
+The man’s identity has yet to be disclosed, nor has a motive.

+Knotz said his office does not believe anyone was in the home while it was burning in what he said was a suspicious fire “under the totality of the circumstances.”

 A witness said he spotted horses behind the property.
 Thor Ranch lists its location as that address.